Axway/platform-management-docs/content/en/docs/release_notes/13_0_0_release_notes.md

 __New feature__

-* Organizations with active __Amplify Integration__ subscriptions may now configured Integration environments.
+* Organizations with active __Amplify Integration__ subscriptions may now configure Integration environments.
 These environments will be linked to from a new capability on *Platform Home* and in the common navigation header's service switcher.

 __Fixed issue__